A Tokyo Story: The Family Volume

 By Azuma Hiroki

 A critique on how society is changing under the advancement of technology, especially in the wake of COVID-19.
 The language that Azuma uses has the potential to sound very awkward in Japanese considering the use of subjects and dependent clauses.
-It’s poignant piece to read and translate.
+A very poignant piece to read and an interesting challenge to translate.